NTIA/alignnet/README.md

 # Dataset Alignment
 This code corresponds to the paper "AlignNet: Learning dataset score alignment functions to enable better training of speech quality estimators" Jaden Pieper, Steve Voran [Link to Paper here](XXX).

+When training a no-reference (NR) speech quality estimator, multiple datasets provide more information and can thus lead to better training.
+But they often are inconsistent in the sense that they use different subjective testing scales, or the exact same scale is used differently by test subjects due to the corpus effect.
-AlignNet improves the training of no-reference (NR) speech quality estimators with multiple, independent datasets.
+AlignNet improves the training of NR speech quality estimators with multiple, independent datasets.
 AlignNet uses an AudioNet to generate intermediate score estimates before using the Aligner to map intermediate estimates to the appropriate score range.
 AlignNet is intentionally designed to be independent of the choice of AudioNet.

-This repository contains implementations of two different AudioNet choices: [MOSNet](https://arxiv.org/abs/1904.08352) and a novel multi-scale convolution approach.
+This repository contains implementations of two different AudioNet choices: [MOSNet](https://arxiv.org/abs/1904.08352) and a simple example of a novel multi-scale convolution approach.

 MOSNet demonstrates a network that takes the STFT of an audio signal as its input and the multi-scale convolution network is provided primarily as an example of a network that takes raw audio as an input.